DavidAlmonacid/frequently-used-character-keys/ROADMAP.md

   - [x] There's no text in the input field
   - [x] The character already exists in the database

-- [ ] Separate the toast content into a component to be reusable
+- [x] Separate the toast content into a component to be reusable

-- [ ] Improve the font weight of the character in the toast
+- [x] Improve the toast styles

 - [ ] Improve composition by separating some parts into its own component